 Many gluten free flour blends contain dairy or other food allergens which may not work for your family.
 Review ingredient labels closely, and know that there are alternatives if the blend you’re considering won’t work for you.

-If you have other food allergies or sensitivities, a good starting place to make your own homemade blend for cookies, cakes and quick breads is to use this ratio of whole grains to starches plus gum (keep in mind that the blend performs better when you use a mix of starches and whole grains, rather than just two flours in total – experiment and keep good notes!):
+If you have other food allergies or sensitivities which precludes you from using a pre-made all purpose flour like my gfJules Flour, a good starting place to make your own homemade blend for cookies, cakes and quick breads is to use this ratio of whole grains to starches plus gum (keep in mind that the blend performs better when you use a mix of starches and whole grains, rather than just two flours in total – experiment and keep good notes!):

 For yeast breads and pizza dough, you’ll want to change the ratio given above to equal parts starch and whole grain plus 1 teaspoon gum per cup of flour blend.

 At the end of the day, don’t be daunted by all these recipes and ratios, though.
 I don’t make a new blend for every recipe anymore.
 What I use EVERY day in ALL recipes is my gfJules™ Gluten Free All Purpose Flour.
-It takes the guess-work out of all of it; I know I can rely on it to work and it keeps my baked goods fresher longer.
-It truly makes gluten free life a lot easier!
+It takes the guess-work out of all of it; I know I can rely on it to work and it has been formulated with particular ingredients to keep baked goods fresher longer, and provide soft stretch to pastry crusts and doughs.